karenreyesss/python-challenge/README.md

 # python-challenge
-Python Challenge 3
+## Python Challenge 3

+## First Challenge

 Your task is to create a Python script that analyzes the votes and calculates each of the following values:

+- The total number of votes cast

+- A complete list of candidates who received votes

+- The percentage of votes each candidate won

+- The total number of votes each candidate won

+- The winner of the election based on popular vote

+- In addition, your final script should both print the analysis to the terminal and export a text file with the results.

+## Second Challenge

+Your task is to create a Python script that analyzes the votes and calculates each of the following values:

-The total number of votes cast
+- The total number of votes cast

-A complete list of candidates who received votes
+- A complete list of candidates who received votes

-The percentage of votes each candidate won
+- The percentage of votes each candidate won

-The total number of votes each candidate won
+- The total number of votes each candidate won

-The winner of the election based on popular vote
+- The winner of the election based on popular vote

-In addition, your final script should both print the analysis to the terminal and export a text file with the results.
+- In addition, your final script should both print the analysis to the terminal and export a text file with the results.